eepyamre/drawamare/overview.md

   - Manages user connections and in-memory storage of user connections.
   - **Broadcasts `drawCommand` events**: When the server receives a `drawCommand` from a user, it broadcasts this command to all other connected clients, ensuring real-time drawing synchronization.
   - **Broadcasts `redraw` events**: When the server receives a `redraw` event (containing base64 encoded PNG of the canvas) from a user (typically after undo/redo), it broadcasts this event to all other connected clients, ensuring canvas state synchronization after undo/redo actions.
+  - **Sends `userLayers` event**: On new user connection, the server serializes the current canvas `RenderTexture` to a base64 encoded PNG and sends it to the new client via the `'userLayers'` event.
+The server stores the canvas state in memory as a base64 encoded PNG, updating it after significant canvas changes (e.g., `endLine` or `redraw` events).

 #### **3. Data Flow**

 1. **User Draws**: User draws on the canvas → Frontend captures stroke → Renders stroke locally onto the user's `RenderTexture` → Frontend emits `drawCommand` events to the server via Socket.IO. → Server broadcasts `drawCommand` events to all other clients. → Clients receive `drawCommand` events and render the stroke on the respective user's layer.
 2. **Undo/Redo**: User triggers undo/redo → Frontend manipulates `historyStack` and `redoStack` and re-renders the local canvas with a state from history. → Frontend serializes the current `RenderTexture` to base64 PNG. → Frontend emits `redraw` event with base64 data to the server via Socket.IO. → Clients receive `redraw` event, reconstruct `RenderTexture` from base64 data, and update their local canvas.
+3. **New User Connects**: New user connects → Server serializes the current canvas `RenderTexture` to base64 PNG and sends it to the new client via the `'userLayersuserLayers'` event. → Frontend receives `'userLayers'` event, reconstructs `RenderTexture` from base64 data, and updates the local canvas.

 ---